-Both the Participant and the provider will receive written notice of the approval or denial of the exception request.
+The Participant will be notified of the decision orally.
+Providers will receive electronic or verbal notification of the decision.
+If the request is denied both the Participant and the provider will receive written notice of the denial of the exception request.
 For exception requests made before the service has been delivered, if the provider or Participant is not notified of the decision within 21 days of the date the request is received, the exception will be automatically granted.